aflin/rampart_docs/source/sql-set.rst

     - :ref:`sql-server-funcs:upper`
     - :ref:`sql-server-funcs:initcap`

     The ``stringcomparemode`` parameter specifies string compares (e.g. equals, less-than or greater-than) for the
     :ref:`sql-server-funcs:stringcompare` function.
 It also controls the
     default mode for the non-case-style flags/mode for the functions :ref:`sql-server-funcs:length`, :ref:`sql-server-funcs:lower`,
     :ref:`sql-server-funcs:upper` and :ref:`sql-server-funcs:initcap`.

     Its value is given in the same format as the `textSearchMode`_ setting, (see `stringCompareMode/textSearchMode parameters`_ below)
     but the default is "``unicodemulti, respectcase``" — i.e. characters must be identical to match, though ISO-8859-1 vs.  UTF-8 encoding may be ignored.

     A regular (B-tree) index will always use the ``stringCompareMode`` value that was set at its creation, not the current value.
-However, when multiple regular indexes exist on the same fields, at search time the Texis optmizer will attempt to use the index whose (creation-time) ``stringCompareMode`` is closest to the current value.
+However, when multiple regular indexes exist on the same fields, at search time the Texis optimizer will attempt to use the index whose (creation-time) ``stringCompareMode`` is closest to the current value.
 This allows some dynamic flexibility in supporting queries with different ``stringCompareMode`` values (e.g. case-sensitive vs. insensitive).

 stringCompareMode/textSearchMode parameters
 """""""""""""""""""""""""""""""""""""""""""